How To Cure Shin Splints

-how to cure shin splintsLots of people, not just dancers, suffer from shin splints, and how to cure shin splints is a question a lot of people are asking.
+Lots of people, not just dancers, suffer from shin splints, and how to cure shin splints is a question a lot of people are asking.

-What Are Shin Splints and how do you get Shin Splints?
+What are Shin Splints and how do you get Shin Splints?

-Shin splints, which are also known as medial tibial stress syndrome, is defined as pain along the inner edge of the shin bone or tibia.
+Shin splints, which are also known as medial tibial stress syndrome, are defined as pain along the inner edge of the shin bone or tibia.
 A person will feel pain in the lower region of the leg between the knee and the ankle.

 Shin splints are the most common leg injury and affect mostly runners, dancers, and military personnel undergoing basic training.
 Shin splints are generally caused by the effects of repeated running and jumping.